 Union-Find is a great fit for problems about disjoint sets, connectivity, and clustering.
 Here are a few tips for using it well in coding interviews:

-find (which group does this element belong to?) and union (merge these two groups).
+find (look up an element's group) and union (merge two groups).
 Once that intuition is there, the wide range of problems Union-Find solves becomes a lot more obvious.An algorithm for traversing graphs by exploring as far as possible along each branch.

 An algorithm for traversing graphs level by level.